FLOL: Fast Baselines for Real-World Low-Light Enhancement: Discussion

-We conduct a runtime experiment in which we have chosen a sample video from BDD100k~\cite{bdd100k} dataset.
-We selected some frames by cropping the video sample and we changed the spatial resolution several times to calculate the processing runtime rate when we apply our method.
-To demonstrate the efficiency of our solution, we measure the number of operations (FLOPs) and runtime at those different resolutions.
-In Tab.~\ref{tab:runtime} we provide the study and comparison with FourLLIE~\cite{wang2023fourllie}, one of the fastest solutions.
-We measure runtimes 1000 times per frame, and we report the average runtime.
-Our method has notably less parameters and FLOPs than previous state-of-the-art methods, which translates into real-time performance.
-We can process full-HD images at $>60$ FPS on consumer GPUs.
-Considering the low memory requirements, the model could be also used in mobile devices.
-We also apply the detection model YOLOv8~\cite{yolo} before and after of processing those frames with FLOL+.
-The qualitative results are shown in Fig. \ref{fig:bdd100k}, where we can see the remarkable improvement in the detection task.
-In conclusion, our method gets similar results, considering its features and limitations, when compared with other methods which have been used on mobile phones \cite{ipienet} with different capabilities.
+\paragraph{Efficiency and Runtime.} We conduct a runtime experiment in which we have chosen a video sample from the BDD100k \cite{bdd100k} dataset.
+We selected some frames by cropping the video sample.
+We changed the spatial resolution several times to calculate the processing runtime rate when we apply our method FLOL and FLOL+.
+To demonstrate the efficiency of our solutions, we measure the number of operations (FLOPs) and the runtime at those different resolutions.
+In Tab. \ref{tab:runtime}, we provide the study and comparison with FourLLIE~\cite{wang2023fourllie}, one of the fastest solutions, and Retinexformer~\cite{Cai_2023_ICCV}.
+We measure runtimes 1000 times per frame and report the average runtime.
+Our methods have notably fewer parameters and FLOPs than previous state-of-the-art methods, which translates into real-time performance.
+We can process Full-HD images at $>80$ FPS on consumer GPUs.
+Considering the low memory requirements, the model could also be used in mobile devices.
+We also apply the detection model YOLOv8~\cite{yolo} before and after processing those frames with FLOL and other solutions.
+The qualitative results are shown in Fig. \ref{fig:bdd100k2}, where we can see the remarkable improvement in the detection task.
+In conclusion, our method gets similar results, considering its features and limitations, compared to other solutions that have been used on mobile phones \cite{ipienet} with different capabilities.

-\subsection{Ablation Study}

-In Tab. \ref{tab:ablation} we compare efficiency and performance depending on how we propagate the features from the denoiser encoder to the decoder.
-Concatenation allows to accumulate more information at the expense of efficiency.
-When the number of channels is high (64), the denoiser can produce rich features, and simply adding the encoder-decoder skip connections works optimally.
-We call FLOL+ to the fastest version of our model.
+\paragraph{Ablation Study.}